-Financial and management viability of the partner CSOs has been assessed by external auditors within previous rounds of media monitoring cycle.
+Financial and management viability of the partner CSOs was recently assessed by external auditors.
 The assessment identified that the organizations have sufficient structures and instruments on the ground to cope with the tasks assigned to them.

 UNDP will ensure the broadest possible involvement of the stakeholders in the discussions on the results of MM.